sphinx-contrib/sphinx-lint/README.md

         types: [rst]
 ```

-In particular, note that the `-j1` flag is recommended for use with pre-commit.
+In particular, note that the `--jobs=1` flag is recommended for use with pre-commit.
 By default, Sphinx Lint uses `multiprocessing` to lint multiple files simultaneously,
 but this interacts poorly with pre-commit, which also attempts to use multiprocessing,
 leading to resource contention.
-Adding the `-j1` flag tells Sphinx Lint not to use
+Adding `--jobs=1` tells Sphinx Lint not to use
 multiprocessing itself, deferring to pre-commit on the best way to delegate resources
 across available cores.